sounakss7/KNN_BASIC/README.md

-It looks like you've uploaded a Jupyter Notebook (`sk5.ipynb`).
-Here's a sample description for your GitHub repository to describe the purpose and contents of the notebook:

 ---
 ## Wine Classification using K-Nearest Neighbors (KNN)

 This Jupyter Notebook demonstrates a basic classification task using the K-Nearest Neighbors (KNN) algorithm from the `scikit-learn` library.
 The notebook utilizes the popular **UCI Wine dataset** to classify wine into three distinct classes based on various chemical properties.